 This section describes the procedure for hoisting an RRU and related cables onto a tower and the precautions that must be taken.

 8 Installing the RRU

 This chapter describes the procedure for installing the RRU.
-The RRU can be installed on a pole, U-steel, angle steel, wall, or an IFS06.
 The procedure for installing the RRU varies depending on installation options.

 9 Installing RRU Cables